pie-framework/pie-elements/packages/placement-ordering/docs/pie-schema.json.md

 # `spellCheckEnabled` (boolean, required)

-Indicates if spellcheck is enabled
+Indicates if spellcheck is enabled for the author.
+Default value is true

 # `note` (string)